EarthObservationSimulator/instrupy/instrupy/docs/passive_optical_scanner_desc.rst

-   mass, float, kilograms,Total mass of this entity. volume, float, :code:`m^3`,Total volume of this entity. power, float, Watts, Nominal operating power. orientation, :ref:`orientation_json_string`, ,Orientation of the instrument with respect to Nadir-frame.
-Only orientation of :code:`"convention": "SIDE_LOOK"` is accepted. fieldOfView, :ref:`fieldOfView_json_string`, ,Field of view specification of instrument.
+   mass, float, kilograms,Total mass of this entity. volume, float, :code:`m^3`,Total volume of this entity. power, float, Watts, Nominal operating power. orientation, :ref:`orientation_json_obj`, ,Orientation of the instrument with respect to Nadir-frame.
+Only orientation of :code:`"convention": "SIDE_LOOK"` is accepted. fieldOfView, :ref:`fieldOfView_json_obj`, ,Field of view specification of instrument.
 Only field of view of :code:`"sensorGeometry": "RECTANGULAR"` is accepted. dataRate, float, Mega-bits per s,Rate of data recorded during nominal operations. scanTechnique, string, ,Accepted values are ":code:`PUSHBROOM`" or ":code:`WHISKBROOM`" or ":code:`MATRIX_IMAGER`". numberOfDetectorsRowsAlongTrack, integer, ,Number of detector rows in along-track direction.